DavidWynne/CSharpEval/README.md

 The CSharpEval project code can be configured in several ways.
 The minimal configuration provides only the compiler to turn the source code of a method into a delegate.
 The maximal configuration provides unit tests plus the full Repl environment together with dialogs for reporting compilation errors.
 The user chooses which configuration they want by the use of the conditional compilation symbols.

 * The *Class;Dialog;Repl;Test* sets up the full configuration.
-This uses all of the code in the zip file, except that each configuration has its own program file.
+This uses all of the source code files, except that each configuration has its own program file.
 This version of the program does all of the unit tests, then runs the Repl environment.
 * To run just the Repl without the unit tests, use the conditional compile symbols *Class;Dialog;Repl*.
-This configuration is what is used as the Repl program in the first article.
+This configuration is what is used as the Repl program in the first part of this documentation.
 * If you do not want to use the Repl in your application, but you do want to be able to create multiple methods that act as if they belong to an existing type, use the symbols *Class;Dialog*.
 * If you only want to create individual methods, use the symbol *Dialog*.